Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

-However, with RTL, we would do:
+However, with RTL, we could do something like:

 ```dart
 import 'package:react_testing_library/react_testing_library.dart';